Withnail and I: Plot

 The next morning, they find Monty has left for London, leaving a note wishing them happiness together.
 They continue to argue.
 A telegram arrives from Marwood's agent with a possible offer of work and he insists they return.
 As Marwood sleeps in the car, Withnail drunkenly speeds most of the way back until pulled over by the police who arrest him for driving under the influence.
 The pair return to the flat to find Danny and a friend named Presuming Ed squatting.
 Marwood calls his agent and discovers he is wanted for the lead part in a play but will need to move to Manchester to take it.
 The four share a huge cannabis joint but the celebration ends when Marwood learns they have received an eviction notice for unpaid rent, while Withnail is too high to care.
 Marwood—with new haircut—packs a bag to leave for the railway station.
 He turns down Withnail's offer of a goodbye drink, so Withnail walks with him to the station.
 In Regent's Park, Marwood reciprocates Withnail saying that he will miss him, and then leaves.
-Alone with bottle of wine in hand, Withnail performs "What a piece of work is a man!" from Hamlet to the wolves in a nearby Zoo enclosure, and then turns to walk home in the rain.
+Alone with bottle of wine in hand, Withnail performs "What a piece of work is a man!" from Hamlet to the wolves in a London Zoo enclosure, and then turns to walk home in the rain.